biprendrakumar/amazon-clone/README.md

 # amazon-clone

-first we create html and css code for this project.
+first we will create html and css file for this project.